rbatis/rbatis.io/docs/en/README.md

     }
 ```

-# SQL-Raw sql/Py sql
+# PySQL

-> The PY syntax is used in SQL to modify the SYNTAX of SQL and is a form of dynamic SQL
+> The PySQL syntax is used in SQL to modify the SYNTAX of SQL and is a form of dynamic SQL

 * py syntax, support for addition, subtraction, multiplication, and division if, for, in the trim, include, where, the
   set, choose, and so on syntax (and mybatis using the functions are almost the same)In the